-• All courses except general education (such as history, English, etc.)
+• All courses except general education\ (such as history, English, etc.)

-MAT1001 and PHY 1001 for ground courses require a minimum score of 70%.
+\MAT1001 and PHY 1001 for all FAA technical courses require a minimum score of 70%.
 Many courses at Spartan College are part of FAA approved curriculum and require a minimum passing score of 70%.
 Refer to the course syllabus to determine the grading scale used.